mtw/CMviz/tasks.md

 - [ ] check in Infernal if the trunc notation always starts with *[

 ## frontend
+- [ ] upper case for fasta download
 - [ ] add dimming cursor
 - [ ] add clicking mode (selection, dimming, help)
 - [ ] add opacity control to sausages